inket/update_xcode_plugins/README.md

 You can choose to run it once or install a **launch agent** that will trigger the tool every time any of your installed plugins are modified or Xcode/Xcode-beta gets updated.

+This tool also allows you to unsign Xcode in order to run plugins on Xcode 8 and later.
+For more information on why this is needed, see [alcatraz/Alcatraz#475](https://github.com/alcatraz/Alcatraz/issues/475).

 #### Install

 ```shell